shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

   * Principal Components Regression
   * Partial Least Squares

 _____

 ### More about the book:

 The objective of this book (and derived notebooks here) is to marry the statistical machine learning concepts with real-life data science problem statements.
 Each chapter/concept begins with a real scenerio, like - "You are a consultant who needs to advice the best medium of advertising & budgets to increase the sale of a product, using the advertising data" and explains techniques and methods step by step as we solve through it.

-And its 💡 lab section at the end of each chapter, gives R code snippets with data to teach us various libraries that will come in handy to analyze data, build models, and test them.

 > "This book is intended for anyone who is interested in using modern statistical methods for modeling and prediction from data.
 This group includes scientists, engineers, data analysts, or quants, but also less technical individuals with degrees in non-quantitative fields such as the social sciences or business.
 We expect that the reader will have had at least one elementary course in statistics."